An update-resilient Kalman filtering approach: Numerical examples

 Next, we compare the performance of these estimators when applied to the least favorable model derived in Section \ref{sec_3}.
 The constant tolerance, such that $c\leq c_{MAX}$, is the same for U-RKF, P-RKF and the least favorable model.

-Fig. \ref{F_2} and Fig. \ref{F_3} show the variance of the estimation error of the estimators, computed through (\ref{a_lfm1}) for $c=5\cdot 10^{-2}$ and $c= 10^{-2}$.
+Fig. \ref{F_2} and Fig. \ref{F_3} show the variance of the estimation error of the estimators, computed through (\ref{a_lfm1}) for {\mz $c= 0.1$ and $c= 5\cdot 10^{-2}$}.
 As we can see, the error variance converges for all the estimators.
 Also, the proposed U-RKF outperforms both P-RKF and KF.
 Moreover, two interesting and relevant aspects emerge.
 First, the larger the tolerance \( c \) is, the more evident the difference in performance becomes.
 Second, P-RKF outperforms KF.
 In plain words, P-RKF accounts for model uncertainties, but it is overly risk adverse in the sense that it considers model uncertainties also in the process equation (\ref{nomi_linea_mod_proc}).
-Finally, Fig. \ref{F_4} illustrates the risk sensitivity parameter for U-RKF and P-RKF with \( c = 5 \cdot 10^{-2} \).
+Finally, Fig. \ref{F_4} illustrates the risk sensitivity parameter for U-RKF and P-RKF with \(\mz c = 0.1 \).
 As we can see, although their Riccati recursions have the same structure, their risk sensitivity parameters are different.
+Finally, we also considered the situation in which the least favorable model is obtained by introducing small perturbations in the matrices $A$ and $Q$ (i.e. in the state process model).
+We found that U-RKF still outperforms both P-RKF and the KF.